kodecocodes/swift-style-guide/README.markdown

 }
 ```

-* There should be exactly one blank line between methods to aid in visual clarity and organization.
+* There should be one blank line between methods and up to one blank line between type declarations to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

 * There should be no blank lines after an opening brace or before a closing brace.